meteosimon/mvnchol/README.md

     devtools::install_git("https://git.uibk.ac.at/c4031039/bamlss_mvn")

 -   Or clone it using [git](https://git-scm.com/) and a git client for your system.
-And build and INSTALL it after cloning, e.g.:
+And build and INSTALL it after cloning, e.g. in a bash:

 <!-- -->